Minimum numbers of Dehn colors of knots and $\mathcal{R}$-palette graphs: Abstract

 \section{Abstract}

+This is the first paper which discusses minimum numbers of ``region" colors for knots, while minimum numbers of arc colors are well-studied.
 In this paper, we consider minimum numbers of colors of knots for Dehn colorings.
 In particular, we will show that for any odd prime number $p$ and any Dehn $p$-colorable knot $K$, the minimum number of colors for $K$ is at least $\lfloor \log_2 p \rfloor +2$.
 Moreover, we will define the $\R$-palette graph for a set of colors.
 The $\R$-palette graphs are quite useful to give candidates of sets of colors which might realize a nontrivially Dehn $p$-colored diagram.
 In Appendix, we also prove that for Dehn $5$-colorable knot, the minimum number of colors is $4$.